trailmusic/Field/FIELD_RULEBOOK.md

   - Heavy visuals (waveforms) gated by `hasWaveformData`; keep buffers bounded.
 - **No allocations in hot paths**
   - Reserve vectors or keep them as members; do not allocate in high-frequency `paint()` unless trivial.
  - **Threading**
    - UI thread only touches components; audio thread never accesses UI.
 Data passed via atomics/copies.

+ - **Timers**
+   - Editor heartbeat (top-level editor): baseline ~30 Hz and may burst to ~60 Hz during interaction and for ~150 ms after.
+   - Component timers (per-widget): 0 Hz when hidden; 15–30 Hz when visible.
+60 Hz only with profiling and tiny repaint regions.
+Gate via `visibilityChanged()`.

 ---